Sorocaba Sao Paulo, Brazil Travel Guide

 For budget-conscious travelers, stay in hostels or budget guesthouses.
 Utilize Sorocaba's public bus system and walk extensively to save on transportation costs.
 Eat at "prato feito" or "por quilo" restaurants, sample street food, and cook some meals in hostel kitchens.

-Mid-range travelers can stay in comfortable hotels or well-rated Airbnbs.
+Mid-range visitors can stay in comfortable hotels or well-rated Airbnbs.
 Use ride-sharing services (Uber/99) for convenience, supplemented by public buses.
 Enjoy a mix of casual and nicer restaurants, trying a variety of local and international cuisines.
 Visit paid attractions, consider a local tour, and experience a cinema visit.
 Day trips can be via bus or shared car.

 Be prepared for slightly cooler weather in winter or potential rain showers in the intermediate seasons.